-The story is also longer and is more epic than the previous game we looked at.
+The story has a more intimate edge to it and is more personal compared to the previous game we looked at.
 Kratos wreaks havoc throughout Sparta, Atlantis (an area the developers wanted to explore back in God of War I) and Death’s Domain itself.

 We also meet some new characters, such as Kratos’ mother Callisto and his brother Deimos.

 Ready at Dawn Studios returned to develop the game and took steps to make the game bigger and better than Chains of Olympus.

 The developers state that the PSP was pushed to its “absolute capacity” and Ghost of Sparta has over 25% more overall gameplay than the previous entry.
 Additionally, they boasted on the additional number of enemies present on screen.